 - Chambers, Mark C. (2008). ‘“What is this, a betell, or a batowe, or a buskyn lacyd?”
 Lexicological Confusion in Medieval Clothing Culture’.
 In Textual Healing: Studies in Medieval English Medical, Scientific and Technical Texts.
 Vera, Javier E. Díaz & Rodríguez, Rosario Caballero Peter Lang.
 Linguistic Insights: Studies in Language and Communication 101: 55-74.

-- Chambers, Mark C. (Published), 'Clothing by Name: Approaching the Study of Late Medieval Multilingualism through a Specific Technical Lexis', The Third International Conference 'Language, Culture, and Society in Russian/English Studies'.
-London, London, 87-97.
+- Chambers, Mark (2012), 'Clothing by Name: Approaching the Study of Late Medieval Multilingualism through a Specific Technical Lexis', in Volodarskaya, Emma & Roberts, Jane eds, The Third International Conference 'Language, Culture, and Society in Russian/English Studies'.
+School of Advanced Studies, London, London, 87-97.